apache/mxnet/example/image-classification/predict-cpp/README.md

-# Image Classification Example of C++
+# Image Classification Example Using the C Predict API
-This is a simple predictor which shows how to use the MXNet C++ API for image classification with a pre-trained ImageNet model.
+This is a simple predictor which shows how to use the MXNet C Predict API for image classification with a pre-trained ImageNet model.

 ## Prerequisites

 * OpenCV for image processing: `USE_OPENCV` is set to true by default when [building from source](https://mxnet.incubator.apache.org/install/build_from_source.html)
-* MXNet's [C++ language binding](https://github.com/apache/incubator-mxnet/tree/master/cpp-package): `USE_CPP_PACKAGE` flag needs to be used when [building from source](https://mxnet.incubator.apache.org/install/build_from_source.html)

 ## How to Use this Example